-Implementation of the action plan amendment to the FY 2019-2020 CDBG, ESG and HOME programs to include CARES Act 2020 programs are not anticipated to have a negative impact on energy as the majority of the projects involve public social service programs, such as rental
+Implementation of the proposed amendment to action plan for FY 2020-2021 CDBG, ESG and HOME programs to include additional funding for existing Programs and add additional Public Social Services Program is not anticipated to have a negative impact on energy as the majority of the projects involve public social service programs that do not propose physical changes to the existing built environment.
+As such, these programs would not adversely affect energy consumption or obstruct with state of local energy plans.